cyberphone/es6-bigint-json-support/README.md

 - Adding the `JSONNumber` primitive
 - Enhancing `JSON.stringify()` to always accept `JSONNumber` for serialization
 - Adding an optional flag to `JSON.parse()` requiring the parser process to return `JSONNumber` instead of `Number`
-- _Optional_ improving `BigInt` for dealing with two complement formats
+- _Optionally_ improving `BigInt` for dealing with two complement serialization formats

 ### Aknowledgements
 This specification was influenced by input from many persons including